-The main difference between interpreting and translation is merely the medium where in interpretation the interpreter translates orally, while a translator interprets written text.
-The difference in skills, capacity, preparation, and even language comprehension are so significant that few people can do both successfully on a professional level.
+The main difference between interpreting and translation is merely the medium where in interpretation, the interpreter translates orally, while a translator interprets written text.
+The difference in skills, capacity, preparation, and even language comprehension is so significant that few people can do both successfully on a professional level.

-We believe that both interpreting and translation form a very important part of today’s instant communication between a variety languages, and with the help of technology and professionals it is a lot more accessible.
+We believe that both interpreting and translation forms are an essential part of today’s instant communication between a variety of languages.
+With the help of technology and professionals, it is a lot more accessible.

 The two different disciplines of translating and interpreting require professionals to have a different set of skills.
 Both professions translate the information into the target language.
 However, interpreters do it orally for the target audience, while translators work with written texts.

 Both translators and interpreters must have a profound cultural awareness of the target language and have an extensive active vocabulary to express any opinion clearly and logically.
 If linguists work in the medical or legal field, they must master the phraseology and terminology to avoid potential misunderstandings in the target language.